My Family (1995 film): Production

-While the film was distributed by New Line Cinema, many production companies were involved in the making of the film, including American Playhouse, Francis Ford Coppola's American Zoetrope, Majestic Films International, and Newcomb Productions.
-Gregory Nava has stated that the film has autobiographic overtones, but the film was more inspirational rather than specific.
+While the film was distributed by New Line Cinema, many production companies were involved in its production, including American Playhouse, Francis Ford Coppola's American Zoetrope, Majestic Films International, and Newcomb Productions.
+Gregory Nava has stated that the film has autobiographic overtones, but was more inspirational than authentic to his life.
 Nava says "A lot of the specifics came from other families when I was doing research for the film in East Los Angeles."
-The final scene is duplicated shot-for-shot from the final scene of Satyajit Ray's 1959 film The World of Apu.

 Filming

-Filming began in 1994.
-The film was shot in both California and Mexico.
-In California, locations included Agoura Hills, Highland Park, and East Los Angeles.
-Mexican locations included Ocumicho, Patamba, and Pátzcuaro, which are all in the state of Michoacán.
+Filming began in 1994, and was done in both California and Mexico.
+California locations included Agoura Hills, Highland Park, and East Los Angeles.
+Mexican locations included Ocumicho, Patamba, and Pátzcuaro, all in the state of Michoacán.